ileopoldes/TCCII-TiS4PE/README.md

-# TCCII-TiS4PE
+#TiS4PE - Time Series Forecasting for Proactive Elasticity

-Time Series Forecasting for Proactive Elasticity - a Self-Adaptive Workload Classification and Forecasting for Proactive Elasticity in Cloud Computing
+A Self-Adaptive Workload Classification and Forecasting for Proactive Elasticity in Cloud Computing.